 The Tennessee Sustainable Transportation Forum & Expo (STF&E) is an annual conference organized by the Tennessee Department of Environment & Conservation, the Tennessee Department of Transportation, and Tennessee Clean Fuels where attendees share and discover projects that can reshape what is possible in transportation and mobility.
 The research, technology, planning, and policy developments shared at STF&E aim to improve transportation efficiency, reduce vehicle emissions, and address the mobility needs of all.
 Panelists and speakers from across the country highlight best practices to transform transportation systems efficiently, affordably, and sustainably.
 Sign up for the STF&E email list to receive updates on STF&E.

-In addition to the forum, previous in-person STF&E events have provided the following offerings:
+In addition to the forum, this year's STF&E events will provide the following offerings:

 • A networking reception coordinated and hosted by the East Tennessee Clean Fuels Coalition